 The question of who was at fault in causing the accident is even more important in Alabama than in most other states.
 This is because Alabama is one of only a handful of states that is what lawyers call a “pure contributory negligence state.”

 Each state has its own laws regarding contributory or comparative negligence.
-In most states, fault is apportioned: If the driver of Car B is 75% at fault, the injured driver of Car A is 25% at fault, and Car A’s driver brings a claim and is determined to have $100,000 worth of lost wages, pain and suffering, medical bills, and other damages, then Car A’s driver will ultimately get $75,000—75% of $100,000.
+In most states, a fault is apportioned: If the driver of Car B is 75% at fault, the injured driver of Car A is 25% at fault, and Car A’s driver brings a claim and is determined to have $100,000 worth of lost wages, pain and suffering, medical bills, and other damages, then Car A’s driver will ultimately get $75,000—75% of $100,000.

 In Alabama, though, Car A’s driver will get nothing.
 Even if Car A’s driver is only 1% at fault in causing the accident, he will get nothing.
 Any negligence by Car A’s driver that contributes to causing the crash, in other words, will preclude him from any compensation.

 If Car A’s driver is to get any compensation, it is critically important that he not be found to have any fault at all.
 If you have any questions about contributory negligence, please do not hesitate to contact our law firm.

 What Determines Which Car is Supposed to go First?

 That depends on the situation, of course, and failure to yield accidents may happen in many different ways.
 Right-of-way is determined by the laws of each state, and most states have adopted variations on a set of statutes called the “Rules of the Road.”
 The following scenarios are based on Alabama law: